DC Comics: Truth, justice and the HR way

 "It changed how I felt about comics forever," she said.
 "Because we put our trust in them to do the right thing."

 As many studies have shown, trust is absolutely crucial in the workplace.
-It is the foundation for loyalty, which isn't just about keeping employees – loyal employees will go above and beyond to contribute to your company's succeess.
+It is the foundation for loyalty, which isn't just about employee retention – in fact, loyal employees will go above and beyond to contribute to your company's succeess.
 Conversely, a lack of trust dampens morale, and in turn stifles innovation and productivity.

 In 2012, DC Comics did take visible action against Berganza, by demoting him, and restricting him from further attendance at other work events.
 But was this the right call?